Kusumoto/PrimeNG.TableFilter/README.md

 - Handle all command from PrimeNG table filter frontend
 - Filter criteria from PrimeNG table filter in Iterators and Entities
-- Convert PrimeNG table filter payload to LINQ to Entities
+- Convert PrimeNG table filter payload to SQL Query (use LINQ to Entities)

 ## How to use